 Contact an Appleton Car Accident Lawyer for Legal Help Today

 Hiring an experienced, licensed auto accident attorney to represent your auto accident claim is an important step in the recovery process.

-At the law office of Sigman, Janssen, Sewall, Pitz & Burkham, we have been providing legal counsel to Wiscsonsin residents for nearly 100 years, and have established a track record of success in the process.
-Your initial consulation with our firm is free.
+At the law office of Sigman, Janssen, Sewall, Pitz & Burkham, we have been providing legal counsel to Wisconsin residents for nearly 100 years and have established a track record of success in the process.
+Your initial consultation with our firm is free.
 That means there is no cost to call us to discuss your claim.
 There are no upfront fees or costs for our services.
 We are only paid if we obtain compensation from a settlement or court victory.

 We welcome the opportunity to review the details of your claim and are available to help you today.